 So why do ordinary investors do it?
 Barber and Odean concluded that overconfidence was a key factor -- people overestimated their ability to pick market-trouncing stocks.
 But I think there's another factor at work, one that comes to light when you compare the trading behavior of people who are building wealth with those of the folks who already have wealth: Simply put, some people are trying to wring more from the market than it has to offer.

-Motivated by stories of outrageous returns, these folks aren't content turning their $100,000 nest egg into a million over 20-plus years.
+Motivated by stories of outrageous returns, these folks aren't content with turning their $100,000 nest egg into a million over 20-plus years.
 They want to do it by next year.
-And so they take the courses and subscribe to the trading tip lines.
-And usually they end up underperforming their neighbor's index fund by several percent -- if they don't manage to lose all their money.
+They want to find big winners like former high-flying stocks VASCO Data Security

 Most of their stocks were inherited from an ancestor who simply bought stock in the companies he admired and did business with a couple of generations ago.
 The dividends paid by these companies provide a great income stream, and as long as that income stream continues, the family won't have any incentive to sell.
 That's their complete stock investment strategy.
 In fact, it's entirely possible that the family's descendants will still hold the same stocks 50 years from now.